digitoimistodude/dudestack/README.md

 - You are using separate production server that may necessarily not have all the permissions like writing in /tmp dir
 - You use MAMP Pro and Bitbucket
 - Your project hostname is project.dev
-- You use CodeKit version 2+
+- You use CodeKit2+, gulp or grunt
-- WordPress is controlled by Composer
+- WordPress dependencies are controlled by composer
+- You feel comfy using bundle
-- Your project's name is your customer's name and also the server's account name
+- Your project's name is your customer's name and also the server's account name (can be easily changed per project though, like everything else in this stack)
 - Executables are stored in your server's $HOME/bin
+- You are accepting the fact this is only one of the ways to do things and things are not staying this way forever, everything changes as you read this :)

 **This needs rough editing, so please copy createproject.sh to desired path and modify to your needs!**